The Quick and Easy Guide to Jabber/XMPP

 Do as many of the following as possible -

-2. Inform people that you prefer to be contacted over XMPP.
-If asked, tell them why you prefer it.
+3. Informing people that you prefer to be contacted over XMPP.
+If asked, tell them why.

-5. Choose XMPP as the primary chat for new communities.
+6. Choosing XMPP as the primary chat for new communities, teams, companies, etc.

 Those suggestions come from experience - they are proven to work, provided you possess the necessary spine and steadfastness.